alliedvision/gst-vmbsrc/INSTALLING.md

 As mentioned in `README.md` the `vmbsrc` element is contained in a single file.
 In order for GStreamer to use the element, the shared library containing `vmbsrc` must be findable by GStreamer.
 This can be achieved by defining the `GST_PLUGIN_SYSTEM_PATH` and placing the shared library file in that directory.
-Additionally the VmbC shared library (and its dependencies) must be loadable as it is used by the `vmbsrc` element.
+Additionally, the VmbC shared library (and its dependencies) must be loadable as it is used by the `vmbsrc` element.
 VmbC is provided as part of the Vimba X SDK.

 Below are more details on the installation on Linux (more specifically Ubuntu) and Windows.